 Internal joinery and kitchen fittings

 Repair category 1

 Notes The internal joinery is generally in keeping with the age and type of property and appeared in fair condition consistent with age.
 The kitchen units are of a modern type and appeared in adequate condition for their age and purpose.

-Chimney breasts and fireplaces Repair category 1 Notes There is a fireplace within the living room which appears to be currently utilised.
-It should be emphasised that the flues were not checked.
-All other original fireplaces have been removed/ blocked and we assume adequately vented.
+Chimney breasts and fireplaces

+Repair category 1

+Notes All original fireplaces have been removed/ blocked and we assume adequately vented.

 Internal decorations

 Repair category 1

-Notes The property is generally in fresh decoration throughout.
+Notes The property appears in fair decorative condition consistent with age.